Advice Guide for UK Bullion Investors

 Bullion Coins vs. Bullion Bars

 Bullion coins and bars in sizes larger than one ounce are available, and are usually at lower premiums, but are not always the best answer.
-Silver kilo bars are a possible exception.
-Kilo gold bars, for example, are high value, and not everyone can afford them, so even though slightly cheaper to buy, there is a more restricted choice when it comes to sell them.
+Kilo gold bars, for example, are high value (from £52,990.14), and not everyone can afford them, so even though slightly cheaper to buy, there is a more restricted choice when it comes to sell them.
+Silver bars are an exception here with both the 1 kilo bar (from £787.24) and the vat-free 1000oz standard bar (premiums in 2022 have been 5%) being popular choices.

-Aesthetics should not be of prime importance when investing, except that it may be slightly easier to sell an attractive item than an ugly one.
+Aesthetics should not be of prime importance when investing in bullion, except that it may be slightly easier to sell an attractive item than an ugly one.
 If the design or appearance of your bullion is important to you, then you may be more of a collector than an investor.
 Different principles and logic may therefore apply.

 Fakes, Forgeries, Frauds and Scams